 Despite these wonderful materials, my students began to complain about their weekly health lessons.
 They’d joke about being excused to go to the bathroom – for 40 minutes.
 I even heard through their parents that they were not happy about learning about this content – until Fred and Annabelle came.

 Fred and Annabelle are the names given to two Giant Microbe stuffed toys that I own.
 The students named them almost immediately after I first brought them into the classroom.
 Fred is a sperm.
 Annabelle is an ova or egg.
 Suddenly, the concepts became less icky and more concrete when the sex cells became personified.
-Students were comfortable noting the “homes” that Fred and Annabelle resided, and the “roads” they used to get to their “destinations”.
+Students were comfortable noting the “homes” that Fred and Annabelle resided in, and the “roads” they used to get to their “destinations.”

 - a visit from Aunt Flo